Arikedb/arikedb-doc/tutorials/snap_deploy_tutorial.md

 session_after_expiration_time_margin = 300000
 ```

 Now lets edit that file.
-For example, in our tutorial we want to deploy an arikedb server with exposed to all network interfaces and with authentication enabled.
+For example, in our tutorial we want to deploy an ArikeDB server with exposed to all network interfaces and with authentication enabled.
 Also we want all debug messages from the server to be printed in the service logs and we prefer use a port different from the default one.
 We edit the conf file and modify these parameters getting something like this

 ```toml
 [general]